Expatriate Jobs - Career and Remuneration Issues

 Provided below is a checklist of issues you should consider when considering an overseas job, whether it is a new job or an assignment from your existing employer.

 There are a limited number of companies that manage this aspect properly, and they tend to be “international” in their scope and dependent upon an internationally mobile and professional workforce.
 Similarly, in a number of professions like accounting, law and engineering periods overseas can be viewed very positively - but you can leave your “network” behind and that can have a negative impact.
 In short, Australia can still be a very parochial environment and you need to plan for your eventual return and work hard to maintain your contacts.

-This will likely change with time, but you shouldn’t rely upon it as an excuse for not doing planning and thinking the future will look after itself.
+This will likely change with time, but you shouldn’t rely upon it as an excuse for not doing the required planning and thinking the future will "look after itself".
 Australians almost always return home – often at those junctures which are critical in terms of the education of their children.
 Whatever excitement an expatriate career holds, most Australians still believe this is one of the best countries in the world to bring up children.

-We discuss these issues in more detail in our document: Exfin Australian Expatriate Career and Remuneration Issues 2017
+We discuss these issues in more detail in our document, Exfin Australian Career and Remuneration Issues, available for download below.

 Offshore salaries can often look very attractive when translated into Australian dollars – but you should consider a number of factors when comparing packages and negotiating terms and conditions: